Altinn/altinn-studio-docs/content/notifications/architecture/_index.en.md

 ### External
 - **Azure Kubernetes Services**: hosts the docker containers for microservices and cron jobs in a fully managed Kubernetes cluster
-- **Kafka on Confluent cloud**: hosts the kafka cluster the microservices consumes and produces messages to
+- **Kafka on Confluent cloud**: hosts the kafka cluster the microservices consumes and produces messages to.
+Say something about why we use kafka vs something else.
+E.g. storage queues
 - **PostgreSQL**: used for storage
 - **Communication Services**: used to send emails
 - **Event Grid**: used to subscribe to status updates for sent emails